Directional stability of a craft depends of hull shape.

 Sail Ship development

-That could our rowing boats, so we didn't meet difficulties in that, and we soon learned to manage the sail sailing along in directions other than the wind blew.
+And that could our rowing boats, so we didn't meet difficulties in that.
+But to use a sail as only propulsion is rather more problematic, because we have forces from the wind crossing our sail-direction.
+But soon we learned to manage the sail sailing along in directions other than the wind blew.

 But the old steer-oar remained many centuries on its place aft starboard side, where it was landed as paddle from our canoes and rowing boats.

 Keel we call the central backbone of the hull - even if there are no outer fin to see.

 In historic time very few sail ships have had a typical outer keel, because all ships were build on the shore - or in the larger cases, on a slipway.
 Nevertheless, the shape of a hull gave the needed sail-stability.
 Long and slim for speed - or more wide for better transport capacity - but all crafts were sailing well in the pointed sail-direction.

 Streamlined the hulls were, and with only one clear axis - and not square nor circular, as these forms could have more than one sail axis.